MaximeMaillet/express-imp-router/docs/ERROR_HANDLING.md

 ## Error handler

-According to express documentatio, yours handling functions should have four parameters with `err` as first and `next` as end.
+According to express documentation, yours errors handling functions should have four parameters with `err` as first and `next` as end.
 Event if `next` is never used.

 *Error handler example : (error-handler.js)*